dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/faq/no-camera-enhancer.md

 ---
 layout: default-layout
-title: How to use AVCaptureSession or Third-party Camera Modules with Dynamsoft Barcode Reader?
+title: How to use AVCaptureSession or Third-party Camera Modules with Dynamsoft Barcode Reader? - DBR iOS FAQs.
 keywords: Dynamsoft Barcode Reader, FAQ, Mobile, tech basic, ios, requirements
-description: How to use AVCaptureSession or Third-party Camera Modules with Dynamsoft Barcode Reader?
+description: How to use AVCaptureSession or Third-party Camera Modules with Dynamsoft Barcode Reader? - DBR iOS FAQs.
 needAutoGenerateSidebar: true
 ---